confluentinc/cp-demo/docs/index.rst

 In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the `KSQL command file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlcommands>`__.

-1. The KSQL server is listening on port 8088.
+1. The KSQL server is listening for HTTP on port 8088 and HTTPS on port 8098.
 You have two options for interfacing with KSQL:

    (a) Use Control Center's integrated `KSQL UI <http://localhost:9021/management/ksql/ksql-server%3A8088/streams>`__.
 From the |c3| UI, click **DEVELOPMENT –> KSQL**:

        .. figure:: images/development_ksql.png
           :alt: image

-   (b) Run KSQL CLI to get to the KSQL CLI prompt.
+   (b) Run KSQL CLI to get to the KSQL CLI prompt

        .. sourcecode:: bash

+          # Connect via HTTP
           $ docker-compose exec ksql-cli ksql http://ksql-server:8088

+          # Connect via HTTPS
+          $ docker-compose exec ksql-cli ksql --config-file /etc/kafka/secrets/client_ksql_cli.config https://ksql-server:8098

 2. **DEVELOPMENT -> KSQL -> STREAMS**: View the existing KSQL streams.
 (If you are using the KSQL CLI, at the ``ksql>`` prompt type ``SHOW STREAMS;``).